tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

 pip install -r $(git rev-parse --show-toplevel)/pip-requirements.txt
 # Install shared development dependencies and project/library-specific dependencies
 pip install -r $(git rev-parse --show-toplevel)/dev-requirements.txt -r requirements.txt
+# With project-specific dependencies installed, typecheck your code as follows:
+pyright .
 ```

 This can shortened by using `nox`, as explained in the [improvements](#improvements) section below.